galterdatalab/crdm-training/README.md

 ## Clinical Research Data Management Training

+To see the full site content, please visit our [webpage](https://galterdatalab.github.io/crdm-training/).

 You can use the [editor on GitHub](https://github.com/galterdatalab/crdm-training/edit/master/README.md) to maintain and preview the content for your website in Markdown files.